 How Long Does a Criminal Record Last?

 Convictions and cautions remain within the Police National Computer until an ex-offender reaches 100 years of age; however, that doesn’t mean that they necessarily have to disclose these crimes to potential employers.

 Getting a Job With a Criminal Record – Advice To Candidates

-There are over 11 million people in the UK with a criminal record check and this represents a large talent pool that many employers are missing out on, but they continue to opt for applicants that do not hold a criminal record.
+Over 11 million people in the UK have a criminal record check, which represents a large talent pool that many employers are missing out on.
+Still, they continue to opt for applicants that do not hold a criminal record.

-However, there are a plethora of organisations that are trying to help former offenders get back into work.
+However, many organisations are trying to help former offenders get back into work.

-Other big UK companies known to hire ex-offenders include:
+Other big UK companies known to hire ex-offenders are:

 - Boots the Chemist

 - Pets at Home

 And many more.